KarenJoo/KarenJoo/README.md

     📍 Norway, Trondheim

-    💡 From teacher to developer 👩‍🏫👩‍💻
+    💡 From drama teacher to developer 👩‍🏫👩‍💻

     ⚡ Interest: I am a hobby painter who loves to create art and write.
        I also like to maintain an active lifestyle lifting weights,